-> Airplant is a genus known as Tillandsia.
+Airplant is a genus known as Tillandsia.
 It has a lot of beautiful species.
-Most of them are popular as houseplants.
+Most of them make excellent houseplants for beginners as they hardly need any attention at all.
 Tillandsia ionantha, Tillandsia maxima, Tillandsia cyanea, Tillandsia capitata, Tillandsia brachycaulos, and Cotton Candy.
 These are some of the most popular and beautiful Air plants worth the mention.

-> Unlike most plants, Air Plants do photosynthesis at night.
+Unlike most plants, Air Plants do photosynthesis at night.
 During photosynthesis, plants release oxygen.
 So, air plants provide you fresh oxygen all over the night while sleeping peacefully.

 Watering Air Plants once a week is good enough for the growth.
 But, you have to water them in the morning so they can perform complete photosynthesis at night.